rossnichols/LibSerialize/README.md

     table encountered during serialization.
 The function must return true for the pair to be serialized.
 It may be called multiple times on a table for the same key/value pair.
 See notes on reeentrancy and table modification.
+* `writer`: `any` (default nil)
+  * If specified, the object referenced by this field will be checked to see if it implements the [Writer protocol].
+If so, the functions it defines will be used to control how serialized data is written.

 If an option is unspecified in the table, then its default will be used.
 This means that if an option `foo` defaults to true, then: